ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

        * Transform each letter of username, before storing in into the database, to Lowercase or Uppercase by setting the proper constant.
        `<util:constant id="shibboleth.c14n.simple.Lowercase" static-field="java.lang.Boolean.TRUE"/>`

-6. Restart IdP to apply the changes:
+7. Restart IdP to apply the changes:
    * `touch /opt/jetty/webapps/idp.xml`

-7. Check that the metadata is available on:
+8. Check that the metadata is available on:
    * https://idp.example.org/idp/shibboleth

-8. Check IdP Status:
+9. Check IdP Status:
-   * `export JAVA_HOME=/usr/lib/jvm/java-11-amazon-corretto`
    * `bash /opt/shibboleth-idp/bin/status.sh`

 ### Configure the Directory (openLDAP or AD) Connection